#6 | Docker build, run and remove

 Pass extra arguments on to docker run e.g. memory allocation.

-.
+It seems you can achieve something similar with docker-compose.
 However when I tried it I had some difficulty getting stdout and stderr.